justinmk/notes/nvim_slides-2017.md

 multiple cursors
 ====================================================
-- multicursors are vim-like: think of them as "enhanced marks"
+- Multicursors are like "super marks".
-- Like 'inccommand', it is a zero-cost net gain
+- Like 'inccommand', zero-cost net gain
 - Semantic "ring" of recent actions is a killer feature.
 - Serendipitous results: